theRTB/ForzaShiftTone/README.md

 ## Current release

-If you are unsure which file to pick, download the  **ForzaShiftTone.v0.75.zip** file.
+If you are unsure which file to pick, download the  **ForzaShiftTone.v0.76.zip** file.
-The **ForzaShiftTone.v0.75_debug.zip** file will open a commandline prompt with extra debug information alongside the GUI.
+The **ForzaShiftTone.v0.76_debug.zip** file will open a commandline prompt with extra debug information alongside the GUI.

 Changes:
-- **Revlimit guess disabled by default: program will _not_ beep until gear ratios plus power curve have been collected.**
-- Added Forza Motorsport support
-- Added display of peak Power with associated rpm value
+- Added button to display the power graph
-- Power curve locks if it's three or more seconds long
-- Hysteris defaults to percentage of engine_max_rpm
-- Updated debug target shift rpm to be dynamic (Only for _debug build)
-- PI changes now cause a reset
-- Respected rev limit at 98.5% by default
-- Additional tone offset to 100ms from 83ms for revlimit time distance trigger
-- Hysteresis defaults to 0.5% of engine_max_rpm

 ## Considerations